chrislevn/MindYourNeck/README.md

 ![](Blog.gif)

+### 4. Levels
+- Get to know your posture's current level based on how much time you used your phone correctly

 ## Update:
 This project is under construction for version 2.0 which has better posture detection through AI.
 Stay tuned!